-Microsoft is working on a new Chromium-based version of the Edge browser and had made available necessary DevTools for its further improvement.
+Microsoft has launched a new Chromium-based version of the Edge browser and had made available necessary DevTools for its further improvement.
 It will release to all soon.
-There are potential risks of running the browser in Administrator mode and we will talk abouth that now.
+There are potential risks of running the browser in Administrator mode and we will talk about that now.

 If you accidentally start the Edge browser in administrator mode it will run with administrator privileges.
 This can have serious unintended consequences.